camunda/blog.camunda.org/content/post/2018/07/camunda-days-nyc-goldman-sachs-workflow-platform.md

 {{< figure src="goldman-sachs-title-slide.png" alt="Watch the Goldman Sachs workflow platform presentation" attr="Click here to watch the entire Goldman Sachs talk on Vimeo" attrlink="https://vimeo.com/279286243" >}}

-_Looking for more like this?
-Goldman Sachs will be presenting live at CamundaCon on September 20-21, 2018 in Berlin.
-[You can learn more and buy tickets here.](https://camunda.com/events/camundacon/)._
+_Goldman Sachs will be presenting live at CamundaCon on September 20-21, 2018 in Berlin.
+[You can learn more and buy tickets here.](https://camunda.com/events/camundacon/).
+Join us to learn how their platform has evolved over the summer and to ask their team questions in person._

 _Want to watch recordings of talks from all of our Camunda Days events around the world?
 [We've got you covered](https://vimeo.com/camunda).
 And we're hosting seven more Camunda Days events in 2018--[take a look at the schedule and sign up for the event near you](https://camunda.com/events/camundadays/)._